blaenk/blaenk.github.io/provider/drafts/algorithms-refresher.markdown

 The following algorithms are described with the assumption that the sequence is an array of contiguous memory and constant access time.
 This is **noteworthy** because it is important to recognize algorithms can have different speeds depending on the underlying data structure.

 For example, selection sort backed by a priority queue or balanced binary tree can help to speed up the operation of finding the smallest element in the unsorted region.
 Instead of being linear, the operation would be $\lg(n)$.
-Given that this is done at every element in the sequence, of which there are $N$, this means that selection sort backed by such a structure can be improved from $O(n^2)$ to $O(n\lg(n))$ [^data_structures].
+Given that this is done at every element in the sequence, of which there are $N$, this means that selection sort backed by such a structure can be improved from $O(n^2)$ to $O(n\lg(n))$ [^sorting_improvements].

 Terms: